JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Closing thoughts
 - Might finagle alpha channel back in.
 I just wanted to simplify things for the first go.
 There are some pretty heavily transparent banners, so they're certainly available for the palette.
 - I half wanted to dive into computational shader development for this.
 I still might, that would go under Future Work though.
+- This was really fun, I haven't really done generative art in a while.
+- I came out of this realizing how much AI can help, but also how much it takes away in the feeling of the creative effort.
+For other projects, I will likely be using it more minimally.